Review Vendor SOC 2 Report

 Step 3: Evaluate control descriptions

 It is important to assess whether the vendor’s controls align with your organization’s security and compliance requirements.
 This is why it is necessary to carefully review the control descriptions provided in the SOC 2 report.
-Make sure to check for specific controls related to security, availability, processing integrity, confidentiality, and privacy.
+Make sure to check for specific controls related to the trust criteria.

 Step 4: Validate control effectiveness